 Ask your dietitian for more specific information about healthy eating during pregnancy.

-Stay On Top of Doctors Appointments
+Stay On Top of Doctor Appointments

 Lastly, the importance of going to all of your doctor’s appointments cannot be understated.
 Get all lab work and take any medications prescribed by your doctor as recommended.